 V. Governance

-11. The IMC governance consists of five linked bodies:
+11. The IMC governance consists of 2 bodies and one support unit :

-Conference of Members - the primary decision-making body, meeting every triennium, with participation from all members ;
+IMC Standing Committee- the primary open-ended decision-making body, meeting every year, with participation from all members ;

-Council, providing intersessional advice and decisions;

-Scientific and Technical Subgroup, advisory body to Council;
+IMC Scientific and Technical Subgroup, advisory body to Council;

-Resource Mobilizing Subgroup, fund raising body for IMC, reporting to Council; and

-A Secretariat, coordination body.
+Technical Support Unit, provides coordination service.

 VI.
-The Conference of Members

-12. The Conference of Members is the primary governing and decision-making body for the IMC under the mandates and relevant Resolutions of the Conference of the Parties of the Convention on Wetlands.
-The Conference meets every 3 years to develop strategy, guide and monitor the IMC’s work programme and its resources.
-The Chair of the Conference of Members is also the Chair of Council.

-13. Observers may participate in the Conference of Members.
+The Standing Committee12.
+The Standing Committee is the primary governing and decision-making body13.
+Observers may participate in the IMC Standing Committee.

-14. The responsibilities of the Conference of Members in overseeing the IMC are to:

-review and adopt the IMC strategic documents developed and submitted by Council;

-consider work reports and recommendations from Council and the Secretariat;

-select members of Council, select and appoint the Chair of Conference of Members and Council;

-approve IMC budget framework and review IMC finance mechanisms and reports;

-amend, if and as necessary, the Establishment Agreement of IMC.
+.

-15. Participants in the Conference of Members will make every effort to reach agreement on all matters by consensus.
-Where consensus cannot be reached, the report shall reflect the various views of all representatives in the Conference of Members.
+14. Participants in the IMC Standing Committee will make every effort to reach agreement on all matters by consensus.
+Where consensus cannot be reached, the report shall reflect the various views of all representatives in the Standing Committee.
 Notwithstanding the foregoing, adoption of the Terms of References the Rules of Procedure, and/or the Establishment Agreements and its amendments, and the budget from time to time adopted, shall require a two-third majority of Members present and voting.
 Each member has one vote.

-VII.
-The Council

-16. Council is the authorized governing and decision making body that operates intersessionally servicing the Conference of Members.

-17. Council is composed of:
+15. The IMC Standing Committee is composed of:

 six (6) elected country member representatives (excluding the host country), who shall not serve for more than two consecutive terms.
 Based on regions of the Convention on Wetlands, three (3) regions in IMC are defined as Africa and Europe, America (including Latin America and the Caribbean, and North America), Asia and Oceania.
 Each region shall elect two members;